Dhakeshwari Temple: Present condition

-It was severely damaged during the 1971 Bangladesh Liberation War, and over half of the temple's buildings were destroyed.
+The temple was severely damaged during the 1971 Bangladesh Liberation War, and over half of the temple's buildings were destroyed.
 The main worship hall was taken over by the Pakistan Army and used as an ammunitions storage area.

-In 2018, the Bangladesh former prime minister Sheikh Hasina visited the Dhakeshwari Temple and announced gifting of adjacent land to the temple authorities.
+In 2018, Prime Minister Sheikh Hasina visited the Dhakeshwari Temple and announced gifting of adjacent land to the temple authorities.
 Previously, the temple lost a lot of its property to land grabbing.